privacyidea/privacyidea/doc/glossary.rst

         An orphaned token means, that it has a user assigned, but the user does not exist in the user store (anymore).

+   Disabled Token
+        Tokens can be disabled.
+Disabled tokens still belong to the assigned user but those tokens can not be used to authenticate.
+Disabled tokens can be enabled again.

    Resolver(UserId)
         UserIdResolvers are connectors to those user stores, the locations, where the users are managed.
 Nowadays this can be LDAP directories or